 Employees covered by benefit terms.
-At June 30, 2017 (the census date), the benefit terms covered the following employees:
+At June 30, 2020 (the census date), the benefit terms covered the following employees:

+Category Count

+Active employees: 139

-Category Count Active employees: 120 Inactive employees, spouses, or beneficiaries currently receiving benefit payments: 3 Inactive employees entitled to, but not yet receiving benefit payments: 0
+Inactive employees, spouses, or beneficiaries

+currently receiving benefit payments: 7

+Inactive employees entitled to, but not yet receiving benefit payments: 0

+receiving benefit payments.
+O .

 Contributions.
-The Exchange does not pay anything directly.
+The Exchange does not directly make contributions to the Health Plan for retiree benefits.
 Retiree health premiums are paid through a subsidized premium for the active employees, the "explicit subsidy" measured in the actuarial valuation.